Orang Asli: Unrecognised as people

+Discriminatory and lower-Bumiputra status

-In the early 1970s, the government began to introduce New Economic Policy (NEP), as part of which created a new class of people "bumiputera", "prince of the land".
+In the early 1970s, the government began to introduce New Economic Policy (NEP), as part of which created a new class of people "bumiputera", "sons of the soil".
 The Orang Asli are classified as bumiputeras, a status signifying indigeneity to Malaysia which carries certain social, economic, and political rights, along with the Malays and the natives of Sabah and Sarawak.
 Based on their initial presence on this land, the bumiputera received economic and political advantages over other non-native groups.
 In addition to special economic "rights", the bumiputera enjoy the support of the state government in terms of the development of their religion, culture, language, preferences in the field of education, and in holding positions in government and government agencies.
 However, this status is generally not mentioned in the constitution.
 In reality, bumiputera as a form of Malay supremacy policy is used as a political means for the furtherance of the political dominance of the Malay community in the country.
 The indigenous people of East Malaysia Borneo and Peninsular Malaysia are practically perceived as "lower bumiputera" pribumis, and as for the Orang Asli in particular, the Federal Constitution does not even mention them under the label "bumiputera".
 The status of a bumiputera has little or no benefit to most Orang Asli.
 They continue to be a dependent (ward) category of the population.

 Malaysia's fourth and seventh prime minister, Mahathir Mohamad, made controversial remarks regarding the Orang Asli, saying that Orang Asli were not entitled more rights than Malays even though they were natives to the land, as posted on his blog comparing the Orang Asli in Malaysia to Native Americans in the United States, Māori in New Zealand, and Aboriginal Australians.
 He was criticised by spokespeople and advocates for the Orang Asli who said that the Orang Asli desired to be recognised as the true natives of Malaysia and that his statement would expose their land to businessmen and loggers.

+Lack of representation in state bodies

 Orang Asli have equal voting rights with other citizens of the country, participate in national and state elections.
 In addition, in order to involve them in the legislative process in parliament, since 1957, five senators from among the Orang Asli have been appointed.
 However, the Orang Asli have no real representation in state bodies.
 The situation is complicated by the fact that the organisation or person who has the right to represent the interests of a particular indigenous community is determined by the state government.
 Therefore, in their activities, such representatives do not reflect the thoughts, needs and aspirations of their community, and moreover, are they are not accountable to it.
 A clear example of the current situation is the case when in June 2001 one of the Orang Asli senators raised in the Malaysian Dewan Negara Senate the question of the inexpediency of spending funds that the state government directed to the introduction of the Semai language in school.